OXID-eSales/developer_documentation/development/modules_components_themes/module/twig_templates.rst

 Twig templates
 ==============

 Register module templates
 -------------------------

-To register your twig templates you have to put them to `/views/twig/tpl/` directory in your module root directory.
+To register your Twig templates you have to put them to `/views/twig/tpl/` directory in your module root directory.
 After module activation templates will be automatically registred with namespace which equals your module id `@<module-id>/template-name.html.twig`.

 For example, PayPal module has module id `oepaypal` and template `/views/twig/tpl/custom-template.html.twig`.
 This template will be available as